Driving drowsy can ruin a good day. Photo: Creative Commons

 Drowsy Driving is as Dangerous as Drunk Driving.

 And yet, it’s probably happened to all of us.
 You’re driving along, either on a long road trip or perhaps on the way home after a night shift.
-Suddenly you find yourself nodding off or you begin to drift off the road.
+Suddenly, you find yourself nodding off, or you begin to drift off the road.
 These and other signs can be an indication that driving fatigue is setting in, a condition that happens to millions of Americans every year.
-It’s hard to acquire confirmed statistics for driving drowsy since there is no “breathalyzer” test and many states have to depend on self-reporting.
-However, the National Highway Traffic Safety Administration (NHTSA) and the Center for Disease Control (CDC) have been working to compile data to show the significant impact of driving fatigue.

-According to the NHTSA driving fatigue caused almost 850 deaths in 2014.
+According to the NHTSA, driving fatigue caused almost 850 deaths in 2014.
 They also estimated that “between 2005 and 2009 there was an estimated average of 83,000 crashes each year related to drowsy driving.”

-Based on surveys conduct by the National Sleep Foundation, drivers between the age of 18-29 are much more likely to drive drowsy than any other age group.
+Based on surveys conducted by the National Sleep Foundation, drivers between the age of 18-29 are much more likely to drive drowsy than any other age group.
 Additionally, those that work nights, are sleep deprived, or have children at home are also at risk of driving while drowsy.

 Related Reading: Rips for Stress-Free Driving